 Staff Augmentation:

 With staff augmentation, sales teams can access highly qualified and specialized talent in critical areas without committing to permanent hires.
-This is particularly useful for projects that require advanced technical skills or specific knowledge that the internal team does not possess.
+This model is particularly useful for projects that require advanced technical skills or specific knowledge that the internal team does not possess.
+By meeting specific project requirements, augmented staff can seamlessly integrate into existing teams, enhancing productivity and ensuring that project demands are met efficiently.

 Traditional Recruitment: